dgrothman/theinnerjourney/docs/C3-Feelings/Handout.md

 ## Group Questions
 * What feeling is hardest for you to process?
 * What ANT do you struggle with the most?
-* Share an example of how changing your thinking leads to a change in your feelings
 * What are some ways you have learned to process/avoid your feelings?